 Recommended Music for Relaxation

 Operational Definitions for Medical Documentation (Adult and Child)

 English / Spanish Flash Cards

 References to items on the Board Certification Domains are based on the Practice Analysis Study of 2019.
-Those registered for MusicWorx Toolbox: Strategies and Applications for Medical Settings, Second Edition will develop or improve their abilities to use music therapeutically in a variety of medical settings, including inpatient facilities, outpatient facilities, and at the bedside.
+Those registered for MusicWorx Toolbox: Strategies and Applications for Medical Settings, Third Edition will develop or improve their abilities to use music therapeutically in a variety of medical settings, including inpatient facilities, outpatient facilities, and at the bedside.
 Participants will learn about implementation and structure of initial and ongoing treatment strategies, as well as ongoing documentation and evaluation of therapy techniques.

 Strategies and Applications for Medical Settings addresses these specific competencies in the current Board Certification Domains:

 Create two relaxation scripts (one for adults, one for children) for music-centered relaxation exercises.

 Describe three ways music may be used for pain, anxiety, and / or nausea management.

 Articulate (verbally or written) the medical reasoning behind using music therapy with patients.

 Assess at least one music therapy strategy to offer a patient suffering from extreme nausea.